kodedphp/cache-extended/README.md

 Deferring the items
 -------------------

-To postpone the cache items saving, and store all items "at once", you can use the `saveDeferred()` method.
+To postpone the saving of the cache items (store all items "at once"), you can use the `saveDeferred()` method.
 These cache items are saved when you

 - execute `commit()`